bmrf/tron/README.md

 # COMMAND-LINE USE

 Command-line use is fully supported.
-All flags are optional and can be combined. *
+All flags are optional and can be used simultaneously. *

     tron.bat [-a -c -d -dev -e -er -m -o -p -r -sa -sb -sd -sdc -se -sfr -sk -sm -sp -spr -srr -ss -str -sw -v -x] | [-h]